acidanthera/VoodooPS2/README.md

 - Fixed jitter/twitching that happens when using two finger scroll on 10.9 Mavericks.
 Threshold is currently 10.
 Can be customized in the trackpad Info.plist with the ScrollDeltaThreshX and ScrollDeltaThreshY items.

-- Implemented "Dragging" (double-tap-hold for drag) to be more like a real Mac.
+- Implemented Dragging (double-tap-hold for drag) to be more like a real Mac.
 Now the drag will remain in effect for one second after releasing your finger from the touchpad (before it was immediate).
 This makes it easier to drag/resize/extend selections larger distance.
 The timeout is controlled by DragExitDelayTime in the trackpad Info.plist.
 It can be changed to zero (0) to revert to the original behavior.

 - Implemented a slight tweak to the averaging algorithm.
 Now using 4 samples instead of 3.